kraktus/map-of-indexes/README.md

 It can be considered a slower but more compact version of [`BTreeMap`](std::collections::BTreeMap).
 ## Examples
-A brief example of the crate's capacities
+A brief example of the crate's capabilities
 ```rust
 use map_of_indexes::{MapOfIndexes, MapOfIndexesError, KeyValue};